sylwekkominek/SpectrumAnalyzer/README.md

 ### For typical users:

-In order to use it following steps are needed (tested on Ubuntu 24.04).
-It was also tested on Windows 11 using WSL2, although full performance may not be achievable in that environment:
+The following steps are required to use it.
+The setup has been tested on Ubuntu 24.04 and on Windows 11 with WSL2.

+By default, the application runs in fullscreen mode with a resolution of 1920x1080 (Full HD).
+You can change this resolution by editing the config.py file.
 ```bash
 sudo apt update && sudo apt install -y g++ cmake python3 python3-pyaudio python3-dev libglfw3-dev libfftw3-dev pkg-config git